semyie/Adobe-GenSolve-Submission/README.md

 ---

-# 🖼️ Adobe GenSolve - Curve Detection and Regularization from CSV Files - Round 2 Submission
+# 🖼️ Adobe GenSolve - Curve Detection, Regularization, and Occlusion Handling from CSV Files - Round 2 Submission

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue.svg)
 ![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-orange.svg)
 ![Colab](https://img.shields.io/badge/Google-Colab-blue.svg)

 This repository contains a Jupyter Notebook designed to detect, regularize, and enhance curves from a dataset of XY path coordinates stored in CSV files.
-The notebook processes the curves by identifying geometric shapes, detecting symmetry, and completing incomplete curves.
+The notebook processes the curves by identifying geometric shapes, detecting symmetry, handling occlusions, and completing incomplete curves.
 The results are then visualized and saved in multiple formats, including PNG, SVG, and CSV.

 ![Adobe GenSolve Round 2](https://github.com/user-attachments/assets/de3cee7f-c506-4119-ab32-4f9a106a058e)